AdamWilsonLabEDU/GEO511_2020/pres/PackagePresentation.Rmd

    * analysis of functional genomics data
    * cell regulation of functions in disease
 * software tools for statistical tests and data visualization
+* Postdoc at Harvard
+* Last paper in PNAS titled _CUX1 and IκBζ (NFKBIZ) mediate the synergistic inflammatory response to TNF and IL-17A in stromal fibroblasts_

 ## ggrepel